Mortgage rates fall again — and the Fed could push them even lower

 However, the Fed’s signals are typically baked into mortgage rates in advance of an expected cut to short-term rates.
 Therefore, people looking to take out a new home loan can reasonably expect mortgage rates to move downward in the coming weeks as long as the Fed is expected to cut rates.

-Was provided by Art Di Segna, a recognized leader in his field.
+Article provided by Art Di Segna, a recognized leader in his field.
 Art can be contacted via email at (281) 415-5888 or Contact Me.
-Art has helped hundreds of people move in and around many Houston towns for the last 14 years.
+Art has helped hundreds of people move in and around many Houston towns for the last 14+ years.by phone at

 Thinking of or ?
 I have a passion for Real Estate and love to share my marketing expertise!

 I specialize in working with buyers in the following areas: Houston, Spring, Cypress, Tomball, Magnolia, Conroe, Huntsville, Point Blank, Lake Livingston area, Onalaska, Cape Royale, Cold Spring, Blanchard, Trinity, Woodville Texas